lionelmace/vpc-on-classic-vsi/vsi_is_profiles.md

     * A [10-IOPS tier](/docs/vpc-on-classic-block-storage?topic=vpc-on-classic-block-storage-block-storage-profiles#tiers) profile provides IOPS/GB performance suitable for a virtual server instance Memory profile.
 * Pricing for public virtual servers that use SAN storage includes virtual CPU, memory, and primary boot volume.
 Secondary data volumes are priced separately.

-## Network performance notes for profiles
-{: #network-perf-notes-for-profiles}

-Network performance is distributed across the virtual network interface cards (vNICs) that are attached to the virtual server instance.
-For example, if you provision a virtual server instance with a 62 vCPU profile that has a network performance cap of 16 Gbps and 4 vNICs attached, each vNIC is capped at 4 Gbps.
-The network performance distribution setting across vNICs cannot be modified.

-The network performance cap applies for both egress (upload) and ingress (download) traffic.
-For example, if you have a 62 vCPU profile the network performance cap is 16 Gbps egress and 16 Gbps ingress.

-The network performance cap is not a guaranteed performance throughput statement, but an "up-to" performance statement.

-When you select a profile that has a network performance cap that is higher than 5 Gbps, you must enable Jumbo Frames in the networking configuration of your virtual server instance.
-Changing the network configuration of your virtual server instance  ensures that you can achieve network throughput at speeds greater than 5 Gbps.
-{:important}

-If you select a profile that indicates network performance greater than 5 Gbps, complete the following steps for your operating system to enable Jumbo Frames.

-### Configuring jumbo frames for Debian and Ubuntu
-{: #jumbo-frames-debian-ubuntu}

-To increase the maximum transmission unit (MTU) to support ethernet jumbo frames if you are running Debian or Ubuntu, complete the following steps:

-1. Check the current setting by running the command, `- ifconfig| grep -i MTU`.
-2. Change the current setting to support 9000 MTU by running the command, `ifconfig eth0 mtu 9000`.
-3. Change the setting to persist after the system is rebooted.
-Edit the file `/etc/network/interfaces`, and add `MTU=9000`.

-### Configuring jumbo frames for CentOS and Red Hat Enterprise Linux
-{: #jumbo-frames-centos-rhel}

-To increase the maximum transmission unit (MTU) to support ethernet jumbo frames if you are running CentOS or Red Hat Enterprise Linux, complete the following steps:

-1. Check the current setting by running the command, `ip link show dev eth0`
-2. Change the current setting to support 9000 MTU by running the command, `ip link set mtu 9000 dev eth0`.
-3. Change the setting to persist after the system is rebooted.
-Edit the file `/etc/sysconfig/network-scripts/ifcfg-eth0`,  and add `MTU=9000`.

-### Configuring jumbo frames for Windows
-{: #jumbo-frames-windows}

-To increase the maximum transmission unit (MTU) to support ethernet jumbo frames if you are running Windows, complete the following steps:

-1. Check the current setting by running the command, `netsh interface ipv4 show interfaces`
-2. Change the current setting to support 9000 MTU by running the command, `netsh interface ipv4 set subinterface “12”  mtu=9000 store=persistent`.

 ## Viewing profile configurations
 {: #popularprofiles}